danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 1. If the ant is at a white cell, it turns right 90° and changes to a black cell then moves forward one unit.
 2. If the ant is at a black cell, it turns left 90° and changes to a white cell then moves forward one unit.

 At the beginning, the canvas with only a grid system and all the individual cells are in white color.
-The ant with four possible head directions: UP, RIGHT, DOWN, LEFT, and will turn 90 degrees on either left or right that is subjected to the existing cell's color.
+The ant with four possible head directions: UP, RIGHT, DOWN, LEFT, and will turn 90° on either left or right that is subjected to the existing cell's color.

 To start, the ant initial is at the UPWARD position on the middle of the grid, that is the white color cell.
 It follows the rule 1 above to change the white cell to the black one and then the ant rotates its head direction from UP to RIGHT and moves forward one unit.

 Then the second step would be to follow rule 1 because the new cell is in white color.
-Therefore, the second cell will turn to the black color and the ant's head will turn right 90 degrees that point from RIGHT to DOWN and moves forward one unit.
+Therefore, the second cell will turn to the black color and the ant's head will turn right 90° that point from RIGHT to DOWN and moves forward one unit.

-Then the third and forth steps are similar to the previous one until the ant meets a cell which is in black color (which is started in step 5), then the ant will follow rule 2 to change back the cell's color to white and then turns left 90 degrees instead of the right.
+Then the third and forth steps are similar to the previous one until the ant meets a cell which is in black color (which is started in step 5), then the ant will follow rule 2 to change back the cell's color to white and then turns left 90° instead of the right.

 ![drawing6](ch6_6.gif)